Redeployment process guidance

 The individual at risk of redundancy will be required to make pro-active efforts to secure suitable alternative employment, including:

-Managers will have a role in supporting redeployees and ensuring consideration of suitability where a potential match is identified, as well as strategic decisions on moving staff around the organisation.
+Managers have a role in supporting redeployees and ensuring consideration of suitability where a potential match is identified, as well as strategic decisions on moving staff around the organisation.

 Local redeployment and workforce planning